radiantearth/stac-spec/extensions/asset/README.md

 - [Example](examples/example-landsat8.json)
 - [JSON Schema](json-schema/schema.json)

+ This extension serves two purposes:

+ 1. Provide a human-readable definition of assets available in any Items belonging to this Collection so that the user can determine the key(s) of assets they are interested in.
+ 2. Provide a way to programmatically determine what assets are available in any member Item.
+Otherwise a random Item needs to be examined to determine assets available, but a random Item may not be representative of the set.

 ## Collection fields

 This extension introduces a single new field, `assets` at the top level of a collection.
 An Asset Object defined at the Collection level is nearly the same as the [Asset Object in Items]((../../item-spec/item-spec.md#asset-object)), except for two differences.
 The `href` field is not required, because collections don't point to any data by themselves.
-Additioanlly the remaining fields, `title` and `type` are required in the Asset Definition, in order for it to adequately describe Item assets.
+Additionally the remaining fields, `title` and `type` are required in the Asset Definition, in order for it to adequately describe Item assets.

 | Field Name         | Type   | Description                                                  |
 | ------------------ | ------ | ------------------------------------------------------------ |